 He says, ‘Laura???’
 Real slowly.
 I sigh and say, ‘Yep that’s me.’
 FML.

-We go in and I talk about how my stomach is separated and he says, ‘Let’s take a look…’ I lay down and he begins feeling stuff and says, ‘Yeah it’s 3 cms,’ and the good news is he can fix it and blah blah blah – I tune out because I think, ‘Oh thank Christ he hasn’t really looked at my gut… he was looking at me…’ and then he says, ‘Oh it says here that you also were having shoulder pain.’
+We go in and I talk about how my stomach is separated and he says, ‘Let’s take a look…’ I lay down and he begins feeling stuff and says, ‘Yeah it’s 3 cms,’ and the good news is he can fix it and blah blah blah – I tune out because I think, ‘Oh thank goodness he hasn’t really looked at my gut… he was looking at me.’
+And then he says, ‘Oh, it says here you also were having shoulder pain.’

 ‘No… it’s fine now,’ I said, thinking about the monstrosity on my back.

 Of course they can Peter, just like puberty.
 So, I lay on my hairy stomach with my top off and he starts poking my back.
 Probably concerned about that growth on my back.
-He asks if he can remove my bra, I think, at least buy me dinner first… but I just muffle ‘sure…’ and I’m all sweaty because you know anxiety and I am a nervous sweater.
+He asks if he can remove my bra, I think, ‘At least buy me dinner first,’ but I just muffle ‘sure.’
+I’m all sweaty because, you know, anxiety, and I am a nervous sweater.
 Not sweaty… but sweaty.
 Clammy… more like clammy.
 Anyway, sidetracked again.